 The stock number 0950 and the graphics and outside appearance of a Japanese Dressed Doll Box was the same as the one of/on the regular boxes (except for the sticker on the bottom of the box with the number of the outfit enclosed), but they differed from the dressed boxes sold in the US.
 (You can find more info on the U.S. market dressed doll boxes in chapter "Straight Leg Skipper #0950 ...").

 The boxes came with liners.
-The dolls were not sewn into the boxes.
+Unlike the US version dressed dolls, the dolls were not sewn into the boxes.
 The booklet enclosed was made for the Japanese market.
 The bottom of the wire stand that came with that box was round and black and had a gold “Skipper” print on it.

 Very rare blonde Tan Skin Japanese Skipper with brown eyebrows and original lip colour dressed in "Town Togs" - in her original Japanese dressed doll box - with liner and stand.